Beloth/Ostston/Next/Notes.md

 * The thugs look quite afraid of him which is surprising considering he's over twice the size of the gnome.
 * "Well what do we have here... intruders"
 * Gnomes have advantage on Int +2, Wis +3 and Cha +1 magic saving throws.
+* "You are trepassing on our territory."
+Turns to Cig "You at least should know better to come down here uninvited"
+* "Even if you manage to kill me and mine, at least one will escape to spread your likeness around and you'll never leave the city alive"
+* "Price of exit will be..." looks at the party evaluating their worth.
+"500gp each"
+* "The price of joining will be... " He smiles maliciously "500gp each".

 ####Summons to the council
 A few days later they recieve a summons to the council to explain the situation.